 - K- Knocking down the cow without having a working advantage - 4.
-5 point penalties: - A Not getting one turn each way (5 points each way) - B Spurring or hitting in front of cinch at any time - C Blatant disobedience, defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate - 5. -0- score: - A Turn tail - B Using 2 hands on the reins in a bridle or two rein class - C $\ensuremath{\,\mbox{Fingers}}$ between the reins in a bridle class, except the two rein class - D Balking - E Out of control (Any horse that is out of control while working the cow, thus endangering the rider, i.e. crossing the path of the cow, shall be called off the cow) - F -.
-Bloody mouth (inside) - G Illegal equipment - H Leaving the work area before the pattern or work is complete - I Fall of horse or rider - J Schooling of the horse between the rein and cow work when the cow work immediately follows rein work - Schooling of the horse between cows, if a new cow is awarded (Schooling is defined as gaining an advantage by excessive pulling, turning, stopping or backing) - L If a rider hits or kicks the animal being worked, with the romal or reins, in an abusive manner - M Failure to pull up immediately after a new cow has been awarded - N Improper western attire - O Failure to work in the proper working order. - 6.
+5 point penalties: - A Not getting one turn each way (5 points each way) - B Spurring or hitting in front of cinch at any time - C Blatant disobedience, defined as kicking, bitting, bucking, rearing, striking, or obviously insubordinate

+5. -0- score:

+- A Turn tail - B Using 2 hands on the reins in a bridle or two rein class - C Fingers between the reins in a bridle class, except the two rein class - D Balking - E Out of control (Any horse that is out of control while working the cow, thus endangering the rider, i.e. crossing the path of the cow, shall be called off the cow) - F -.
+Blood.
+Disqualification for abuse is at the discretion of the judge.
+A horse that has a cut, abrasion or injury showing clear evidence of fresh blood on (including but not limited to) the mouth, nose, chin, shoulder, barrel, flank or hip area shall be inspected by the judge for consideration of how the injury occurred and may be considered abuse.
+A judge's decision is not protestable. - G Illegal equipment - H Leaving the work area before the pattern or work is complete - I Fall of horse or rider - J Schooling of the horse between the rein and cow work when the cow work immediately follows rein work - K Schooling of the horse between cows, if a new cow is awarded (Schooling is defined as gaining an advantage by excessive pulling, turning, stopping or backing) - L If a rider hits or kicks the animal being worked, with the romal or reins, in an abusive manner - M Failure to pull up immediately after a new cow has been awarded - N Improper western attire - O Failure to work in the proper working order. - 6.
 N-E. Failure of an exhibitor to attempt to complete the pattern - 7.
 No Score - A Lameness of the horse - B Abuse